qixeo/next-app-framework/README.md

 ## Getting Started

-Set up a MySql database, or whatever DB you want.
-If using Postgres or other, update the adapter and the schema accordingly in prisma/schema.prisma.
+Set up a MySQL database, or whatever DB you want.
+If using Postgres or anything other than MySQL, update the adapter and the schema accordingly in prisma/schema.prisma.
 Refer to the [`Prisma docs`](https://www.prisma.io/docs/concepts/database-connectors/postgresql).

 To initialize Prisma, run: